No Fear Act

 Notice of Rights Architectural Barriers Act of 1968 (42 U.S.C. § 4151-57)

-The Architectural Barriers Act (ABA) requires facilities that are designed, built, altered, or leased with Federal funds be accessible to individuals with disabilities.
+The Architectural Barriers Act (ABA) requires facilities that are designed, built, altered, or leased with Federal funds to be accessible to individuals with disabilities.
 The U.S. Access Board is an independent federal agency that is responsible for enforcing the ABA.
 The Access Board’s ABA accessibility standards are available on its website (https://www.access-board.gov/aba/) as well as information about filing an ABA complaint with the Access Board (https://www.access-board.gov/enforcement/).

 If you have questions about FMCS’s Architectural Barriers, contact: eeo@fmcs.gov.
 Please include “Architectural Barriers Act” in the subject line.